purin-san/cinnamon-latte-setup/README.md

 >/usr/share/plasma/plasmoids/org.kde.plasma.lock_logout/contents/ui/
 >```

-**Partly Fixed - Right and Left Click not working for Stock Linux Mint Applications if one or more instances of the Application are running**
-Haven't been able to fix this one properly yet, applications installed by the user themselves don't seem to have this issue.
-If you use firefox you can fix it for that application by removing it via the software manager and adding it again.
-You can probably do the same for other applications that come stock with it but I haven't looked into it further.
-I recommend using screen edges or touchscreen gestures to work around this issue.
-You can find it by typing it in the search bar

 ### **Partially Fixed: Right and Left Click Not Working for Stock Linux Mint Applications in Latte Dock**

 This issue affects **stock Linux Mint applications** (like **Nemo** and **Firefox**) when one or more instances are running — **right-click and left-click may not work** in **Latte Dock**.